amirch1/CastMediaPlayerStreamingDRM/README.md

   * Set license customData
   * Inspect code snippets live

+Tip: If you're having problems playing streams on a Cast device, it may be an issue with CORS.
+Use a publicly available CORS proxy server to test your streams.
+(Please note that such third-party software as referenced here is not controlled by Google.
+Google cannot guarantee that third-party software will operate as intended.
+Please proceed with caution.)

 ##Documentation
 * Cast Chrome Sender APIs: http://developers.google.com/cast/docs/chrome_sender
 * Cast Receiver APIs: https://developers.google.com/cast/docs/reference/receiver/